drydenwilliams/vuejs-resources/README.md

   })
   // Mount an instance and inspect the render output it('renders the correct message', () => {
+    // create constructor
     const Ctor = Vue.extend(MyComponent)
-    const vm = new Ctor().$mount()
+    // create an instance of MyComponent and mount it on an element const vm = new Ctor().$mount()
     expect(vm.$el.textContent).toBe('bye!')
   })